Daimajin: Return of Daimajin

 In Japan, Daimajin is found on an island in the middle of a lake which is surrounded by two peaceful villages, Chigusa and Nagoshi.
 In a distant third village ruled by an evil lord, the citizens flee to Chigusa to take refuge.
 One day, the evil lord decides to take over the two villages and attempts to do so at an annual festival.
 After being pursued by the evil lord's army, the people of Chigusa and Nagoshi find themselves on the island with the Daimajin statue.
-The evil lord has his men shatter the statue with a large amount of gunpowder.
-Daimajin's shattered remains end up at the bottom of the lake.
-Daimajin awakens to inflict chaos to all around it, including the landscape and the evil lord.
+The evil lord has his men shatter the statue with a large amount of gunpowder, and the pieces are thrown into the lake.
+Nevertheless, Daimajin awakens and attacks the lord and his men, destroying them, before being calmed once again.